Andrea Bruno, Svjetlana Ducharme, Jelena Erceg, Irena Matulic, Biserka Ralic, Irena Stanic Rasin

 Administrative Director: Irena Matulic

-Assistant Director of Children’s Education: Svjetlana Ducharme
+Assistant Director of Children’s Education: Andrea Bruno

 Andrea Bruno – Teacher

 Andrea was born and raised in Split.
 She obtained her M.A. in Croatian Culture and Philosophy at Zagreb University.
 Prior to her move to Boston in 2013, she taught at the American International School of Zagreb.
 Currently, she is completing a Massachusetts Teaching License for English Language Learners.
+Her two daughters are students at our school.

-Irena Matulić – Co-founder; Administrative Director; Substitute Teacher
+Irena Matulić – Co-founder; Administrative Director

-Irena is an architect by profession (she holds a Master of Architecture Degree from Boston Architecture College).
+Irena is an architect by profession (she holds a Master of Architecture Degree from Boston Architecture College.)
 Her teaching experience includes teaching at Boston Architectural College.
 Irena was born in Split, Croatia and both her parents are from the island of Brač.
 She studied architecture at the University of Sarajevo, Bosnia and Herzegovina.
 Irena lived in Sukošan near Zadar, Croatia and in Salzburg, Austria.
 She has been living in Boston since 1994 with her husband and two children, both involved at the CSB.

 Irena Stanić Rašin – Co-founder; School Director; Teacher